-There are several ways that you can protect yourself from UV radiation from the sun.
-You can avoid spending too much time working or hanging out outside, or you can wear protective clothing or hats, you can wear sunscreen, or you can invest in a UV umbrella.
+You can protect yourself from UV radiation from the sun in several ways.
+You can avoid spending too much time working or hanging out outside, wear protective clothing or hats, wear sunscreen, or invest in a UV umbrella.

-If you work outdoors, then avoiding the sun isn’t really an option.
-In that case, I’d recommend one of the alternatives listed above, and I’ll describe each option in detail for you.
+If you work outdoors, then avoiding the sun isn’t an option.
+In that case, I’d recommend one of the alternatives listed above and describe each option in detail.

-Protective Clothing: protective clothing can include long sleeve shirts, long pants, hats, and sunglasses.
-There are specific UV protective clothing options that are designed to protect your skin better than other forms of protective clothing.
-However, the downside with this option is that when it sunny out, it would stand to reason that the weather might also be warm.
+Protective clothing includes long-sleeved shirts, long pants, hats, and sunglasses.
+Specific UV protective clothing options are designed to protect your skin better than other forms of protective clothing.
+However, the downside with this option is that when it is sunny out, it will stand to reason that the weather might also be warm.
 While clothing technology has advanced, this might not be the most comfortable solution.

-Sunscreen: There are two types of sunscreens; physical sunscreen and chemical sunscreen.
+There are two types of sunscreens; physical and chemical.
 Physical sunscreen (which includes zinc oxide and titanium dioxide) deflects UV radiation from your skin.
 Chemical Sunscreen, on the other hand, absorbs radiation.
-Sunscreens are giving a rating based on SPF.
+Sunscreens are given a rating based on SPF.
 SPF ratings of 15 typically block 93% of UV radiation.
 SPF ratings of 30 or higher usually prevent 97% of UV radiation.
 Sunscreens are an excellent tool to protect yourself.
-However, sunscreen needs to be continuously reapplied throughout the day which can be a hassle.
+However, sunscreen needs to be continuously reapplied throughout the day, which can be a hassle.
 And for that reason, the next option is almost always the best choice.

-UV Umbrella: UV umbrellas are umbrellas to protect you against UV radiation from the sun.
-They’re usually compact and easily portable, they’re stylish, and they can block up to 99% UV radiation.
+UV umbrellas are umbrellas to protect you against UV radiation from the sun.
+They’re usually compact, easily portable, stylish, and can block up to 99% UV radiation.
 If you’re looking for something that’s convenient and effective, a UV umbrella is an optimal selection.

 Fabrics for UV umbrellas